kanko-dori/discordbot/README.md

 # discordbot
-this is bot for kanko-dori, using ruby
+this is bot for kanko-dori, using ruby, pushed to heroku